ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/attachments/bulk-insert.dotnet.markdown

   Pass it the attachment's name, stream, and type (optional).
   The `Store` function can be called repeatedly as necessary.

+* Note:
+  If an attachment with the specified name already exists on the document,
+  the bulk insert operation will overwrite it.

 {PANEL/}

 {PANEL: Usage example}